geonda/RIXS.phonons/README.md

 - Model for 1D harmonic oscillator, distorted and displaced in the excited state (excited-state potential energy surface (PES), differs from the ground state PES).

 ---
-### Installation :
+### Installation
-It is a python based package and too install it you can simply run in terminal :
+It is a python based package and too install it you can simply run in terminal:

 `$pip install phlab`

 Download example folder from this page and use it as a tamplate for your projects.
 You may want to use Jupyter Notebooks from examples.
-If you don't have [Jupyter](https://jupyter.org/documentation) install it  via `pip` as well :
+If you don't have [Jupyter](https://jupyter.org/documentation) install it  via `pip` as well:

 `$pip install jupyterlab`